Lieutenant Colonel William McKenzie, MC, OBE - Diary - 1914 - 1917 - Part 1

 little town of some 3,000 Inhabts

-met devine an old
+met devine an old Grandstandsman

-& also Smith (Material) mad some purchases
+& also Smith (Material) made some purchases

-& caught the 4 pm tug back but
+& caught the 4 pm tug back, but

 had to go right round the fleet